-International and Chinese meals are available in University Dining.
+International and Chinese meals are available in the University Dining Hall.

-Orientation is generally held one week before the academic classes start.
+Orientation is generally held one week before classes start.

 Besides a two-floor gym on campus, Duke Kunshan offers sports activities such as basketball, table tennis, badminton, soccer, tennis, softball, volleyball, Frisbee, sailing, running, and hiking.
 Additional sports will be offered depending on student interests and available facilities/resources.